Multilattice graphs and perfect domination: Perfect truncated-metric codes

-Given $S\subseteq\mathbb{Z}^n$, we denote by $[S]$ the induced subgraph of $S$ in $\Lambda_n$.
-In the above definition of $\rho$, the Hamming distance $h$ may be replaced alternatively by the graph distance in $\Lambda_n$ and is also our choice definition to be used on the graphs $\Gamma_n$ of Sections~\ref{s4}-\ref{s5}.
-Such graphs may be taken as alternate reality graphs, since they offer from each vertex of a ternary $n$-cube glued in the compound $\Gamma_n$ two ternary options as arrows for each coordinate direction.
-We start by developing $\Gamma_2$ in Section~\ref{s4}.
-From each vertex of $\Gamma_n$ algorithm flowcharts can be adapted following ternary directions in participating ternary $n$-cubes, with vertices representing decision conditional diamonds that lead to ``Yes" or ``True" and ``No" or ``False" arrows, i.e. oriented edges representing two sides of a participating triangle in a ternary $(n-1)$-cube, each such arrow representing one or more process rectangles.
+Given $S\subseteq\mathbb{Z}^n$, $[S]$ is the induced subgraph of $S$ in $\Lambda_n$.
+In the definition of $\rho$, the Hamming distance $h$ is equivalent to the graph distance in $\Lambda_n$, which is extensible to the graphs $\Gamma_n$, where algorithm flowcharts can be adapted following ternary directions in ternary $n$-cubes, with vertices representing decision conditional diamonds that lead to ``Yes" or ``True" and ``No" or ``False" arrows, i.e. two oriented edges representing two sides of a triangle in a ternary $(n-1)$-cube, each such arrow representing one or more process rectangles.
 An elementary example of this is given in Section~\ref{appendix}.